csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 We can make all of the CSS changes we like, as long we we ensure that the QA team’s hook stays in place.

-* Binding automated UI tests onto style hooks is too inexplicit—don’t do it.
+* Binding automated UI tests onto style hooks is too inexplicit — don’t do it.
 * Bind tests onto dedicated test classes.
 * Ensure that any UI refactoring doesn’t affect the QA team’s hooks.